pranathi000/pranathi000/README.md

 ### Hi there 👋
-Hey!😄😄😄 i'm very excited to in torduce myself to you people.
+Hey!😄😄😄 i'm very excited to introduce myself to you people.
 For that random person surfing over my GITHUB ----> I'm pranathi from INDIA.
-I've just started exploring the world with my little eyes and as a student, i am eager to contribute something which helps....
+I've just started exploring the world with my little eyes and as a student with great enthusiasm, I am eager to contribute something which helps....
 New😄 to github
 beginner in contribution and coding journey.
 ![Pranathi's GitHub stats](https://github-readme-stats.vercel.app/api?username=pranathi000&theme=dark&show_icons=true)
 <button data-toggle-theme="dark,light" data-act-class="ACTIVECLASS"></button>
 ### Hi there 👋, Santhoshini Pranathi
 #### beginner 😃
-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.I've just started exploring the world with my little eyes and as a student, i am eager to contribute something which helps.

 Skills: PYTHON / HTML / CSS